Sagarmikeylevi/BOOKSTORE-FurationTechSolutions/README.md

 Bookstore E-commerce Website

 ## Overview
-This React and Tailwind CSS-powered e-commerce website serves as a virtual bookstore, enabling users to effortlessly browse and purchase books.
-With an extensive product catalog, advanced search capabilities, and a convenient shopping cart, book enthusiasts can easily find and buy their favorite reads.
+This is a MERN stack e-commerce website serves as a virtual bookstore, enabling users to effortlessly browse and purchase books.
+With an extensive product catalog, advanced search capabilities, and a convenient shopping cart.
 The website offers a seamless and intuitive interface, ensuring a delightful experience for customers seeking to explore and acquire new books.
 The data for the website is sourced from a dedicated bookstore API, ensuring up-to-date and accurate book information.
+API GitHub: https://github.com/Sagarmikeylevi/BookStore-API

 ## Key Features
 - Product Catalog: Users can browse through a wide range of books available in the bookstore.
 Each book is displayed with its title, author, price, and an image.